Greater Manchester, National

 There are 3 focus areas

 - Working in partnership with the Accelerated Access Collaborative (AAC) Rapid Uptake Products (RUP) lipid management programme to accelerate patient access to appropriate medicines to enable lipid treatment using the NICE-recommended clinical pathway, with a focus on secondary prevention and including novel therapies.
+A range of resources for healthcare professionals have been developed for CVD prevention and lipid management, including:

 - In partnership with HEARTUK, The AHSN Network are delivering the Tackling Cholesterol Together education programme and the Cholesterol Now campaign.
 The Education Programme aims to provide clinicians and managers with the opportunity to learn about different elements of the lipids pathway, from internationally regarded experts in the field and supports the broader objectives of our lipids national programme.